Jun 27, 2019

 Upon successful completion of this course the student will be able to:

-4. Discuss and define quality control and quality assurance issues related to the medical laboratory.
+- Define quality control and quality assurance issues related to the medical laboratory and perform a quality control measure.

 [Add to Portfolio]